The Cameo Doll Company produced Kewpie dolls, first in composition, then in hard plastic and vinyl, over an almost fifty year period.

 Kewpie’s box featured a rather scary-looking photo.

 Cameo produced other dolls in composition as well, including Scootles and Giggles, who were also designed by Rose O’Neill.
-They went on to produce Kewpie in hard plastic and vinyl versions, until the manufacturing operations were sold to Strombecker in 1970.
+They went on to make Kewpie in many different vinyl versions, until the company closed in 1969.
+Kewpies continued to be produced by other firms under license into the 21st century.